Emergence of singularities from decoherence: Quantum catastrophes: Master equation

-where $D$ governs the strength of the measurement. $\hat{\rho}(\tau)$ is the density operator which can be expanded in the Fock ($\hat{J}_{z}$) basis as $\hat{\rho}(t)=\vert \Psi(t)\rangle \langle\Psi(t)\vert=\sum_{q,z} \rho_{q,z}(t)\vert q \rangle \langle z \vert$.
-The diagonal elements give the populations $\rho_{z,z}\left(t\right)$ of the Fock states as plotted in Fig.\ \ref{fig:time slice comparing classical quantized decoherence3} (b) and (c) and in Fig.\ \ref{fig:diag-rho-evolution-D1 v5}.
-The master equation is in Kossakowski-Lindblad form, which ensures that the density matrix is positive-definite at all times \cite{Lindblad1976,Gorini1978} (see Supplementary Material \ref{app:Lindblad form}).
-The double commutator is responsible for the decoherence which suppresses the density matrix's off-diagonal elements due to the gain in information about the number difference by the measurement.
-Experimentally, the atom number can be counted continuously (non-destructively) using phase contrast imaging \cite{Bradley1997,Andrews1996,Andrews1997}.
-Other techniques, such as homodyne detection when one of the two BECs is placed inside an optical cavity, have also been suggested \cite{Corney1998}.
+The master equation in Eq.\ (\ref{eq:master-eqn-non-dimensionalized}) is in Kossakowski-Lindblad form, which ensures that the density matrix is positive-definite at all times (see Appendix \ref{app:Lindblad form}) \cite{Lindblad1976,Gorini1978}.
+The double commutator is responsible for measurement-induced decoherence, which suppresses the density matrix's off-diagonal elements in the number-difference basis due to the gain in information about the number difference by the measurement.
+Experimentally, the atom number can be counted continuously (non-destructively) in time using phase contrast imaging \cite{Bradley1997,Andrews1996,Andrews1997}.
+Other techniques have also been suggested, such as homodyne detection when one of the two BECs is placed inside an optical cavity \cite{Corney1998}.
+As long as the measurements are not projective, off-diagonal long range order between the two wells can be preserved \cite{Ruostekoski1998}.

+It is important to realize that the populations $\rho_{z,z}\left(t\right)$ given by solving the master equation are probabilities, i.e.\ correspond to the average over many experimental runs.
+The measurement records of individual experimental runs are inherently stochastic but can be simulated by ``unravelling'' the master equation into an ensemble of quantum trajectories obtained by solving a stochastic differential equation or master equation \cite{Gardiner85,Dalibard92,GisinPercival1992,Carmichael93}; averaging over many quantum trajectories or discarding the measured values then reproduces the predictions of Eq.\ (\ref{eq:master-eqn-non-dimensionalized}).
+The singularities we discuss in this paper therefore do not appear in any single experimental run but only in the probability distribution.
+For a relevant example of the quantum trajectory method we point the reader to the paper by Naghiloo \text{et al} \cite{Naghiloo17}.